tekknolagi/tekknolagi.github.com/_posts/2024-07-23-toy-abstract-interpretation.md

 The two abstract domains we used in this post are simple and not very useful in practice but it's possible to get very far using slightly more complicated abstract domains.
-Constant propagation, type inference, range analysis, effect inference, liveness, etc
+Common domains include: constant propagation, type inference, range analysis, effect inference, liveness, etc. For example, here is a a sample lattice for constant propagation:

 <figure style="display: block; margin: 0 auto;">
 <!--